Reading Time: 3 minutes

 • El Totumo

 Forget the traditional day spa; when you travel to Cartagena, you can take a mud bath in a volcano.
-El Totumo is a small volcano situated just outside of the city.
-After entering through hill-esque vat, you can float in the mud and choose to get a brief massage if you so desire.
+El Totumo is a small volcano situated just outside the city.
+After entering through a hill-esque vat, you can float in the mud and choose to get a brief massage if you so desire.
 You do not have to worry about struggling to clean yourself off after the bath, as local women will take care of it for you in the adjacent lake.

 1. Shop at an Authentic Market